faberNovel/git-workshop/README.md

 reviewer will see only new changes and will not have to review everything back again.

-## Check and approve the pull request
+## Review and approve the pull request

 1. Check that the person on your right made the changes you requested